 Connector Level Selection for Viewing

-You can switch between viewing the source level and the destination level of the connector by selecting Show Flow Chart and then either Source Level or Destination Level from the pop-up menu.
-This is useful if the start and end points are on different process levels and you want to switch between them.
+You can switch between viewing the source diagram and the destination diagram of the connector by selecting Show Diagram and then either Source Diagram or Destination Diagram from the pop-up menu.
+This is useful if the start and end points are on different diagrams and you want to switch between them.